jayaregalinada/laravelphilippines.github.io/index.md

   github: jaggy
   twitter: jaggygauran
   description: |-
-    Jaggy will be talking about Facades vs Dependency Injection and possibly Domain Driven Design<br>
+    Jaggy, together with the Zendesk team will discuss about Facades vs Dependency Injection, and Domain Driven Design.

 ---

 Let's talk about Laravel.
 {:.pull-quote-heading.align-left.bottom-space-1}

-Let's have an evening of updates from the Laravel and PHP community.
-Learn from experienced developers and discuss latest PHP and Laravel 5.4 and most importantly, have fun!
+Join us in our first meetup of the year!
 {:.sans-pull-quote.top-collapse-0}

+Meet experienced developers and learn about current trends in Laravel and PHP!
+{:.sans-pull-quote.top-collapse-0}

 ## Speakers

 {% include speaker-list.html %}

-Laravel Philippines meetups are held towards the end of very  month.
-Everybody's welcome!
-Expect to hear about using Laravel and PHP while having fun.

-Subscribe to the meetup group at [Meetup.com/Laravel-Philippines](https://www.meetup.com/Laravel-Philippines/).
+Laravel.PH meetups are usually held twice every quarter.
+Please subscribe to the group at [Meetup.com/Laravel-Philippines](https://www.meetup.com/Laravel-Philippines/) to know about upcoming events.
+{: .text-justify}

 This event is free.
-Bring your friends!
+Come join us and bring your friends, whether they are already experienced or just beginning web developers who are interested in Laravel.
+{: .text-justify}

-#### Our venue is
+#### Our venue is at

 {% if page.venue %}{% include location-box.html venue=page.venue %}{% else %}{% include location-box-tbd.html %}{% endif %}

 {% if page.venue %} Special thanks to our generous venue sponsor, [{{ page.venue.name }}]({{ page.venue.url }}), for making our meetup possible.  {% endif %}

 #### After Party